ACV facts & figures

 - eMarketing efforts

+You could also enlist the help of a car spotter to help ensure your dealership is stocked with the most reliable and sought after vehicles.
 Current market demand will also come into play.
 You can use past sales performance metrics to determine this factor.

 Where to find inventory for the right price is always at the top of a dealer’s mind.
 Car inventory providers such as auctions have long been a popular way of sourcing wholesale used inventory.